 Related: Five Green Spaces to Go for a Walk in Singapore

-Why it’s spellbinding: Catch dancing lights across the Arctic night sky in a display that has mesmerised many.
+Why it’s spellbinding: The coloured lights, created by nature, dance across the Arctic night sky in a display that has mesmerised many.
 Known as the Northern Lights or aurora borealis, the multi-coloured lights that cover the dark clear skies in the Northern Hemisphere’s polar regions are the most well-known of the auroras.

 When to go: In the north, midnight in winter (November — February) is generally a good season to view lights, thanks to the long periods of darkness and the frequency of clear nights.